rkipchumba/Savannah-Backend-Test/README.md

 python manage.py createsuperuser
 ```
 - Google OAuth2 Configuration:
-Set up the Google OAuth2 credentials in your project's settings
+Set up the Google Okta credentials in your project's settings

 - Run the Server
 ```